M0I0T0H0U0N0/NNDL-lab-programs/README.md

 # NNDL-lab-programs
-these are my NNDL lab programs
+these are my 5th sem NNDL lab programs